Yandex Cloud

 • --name: Managed Service for Kubernetes node group name.

-• --network-acceleration-type: Change network acceleration type:
+• --network-acceleration-type: Select the network acceleration type:

 • standard: No acceleration.